 1 teaspoon poultry seasonings

-Modern adaptation: Ribs can be tacked together with wooden toothpicks or toothpicks or skewers.
+Ribs can be tacked together with wooden toothpicks or toothpicks or skewers.
 (Do not use plastic.)
 After cooking, allow the ribs to rest before removing the toothpicks.
 Three slices of bread, with crusts removed and cut into cubes, can be also be used to make the dressing.
-You can also add chopped celery, nuts, or mushrooms.
+You may also add chopped celery, nuts, or mushrooms.